 Promacta is used to treat thrombocytopenia, which is a low platelet count that can lead to bleeding.
 Platelets are the parts of your blood that help it clot.
 So if you have fewer platelets, you’re more likely to bleed.

 Thrombocytopenia can be a very serious condition.
-Treatment is often needed, especially if the condition is severe or chronic (long term).
+It often requires treatment, especially if the condition is severe or chronic (long term).
 Promacta works by binding to a protein called thrombopoietin receptor.
 This receptor tells the body to make more platelets, which increases platelet levels.
 Through this process, Promacta helps prevent bleeding problems.

 How long does it take to work?